E Squadron

-E Squadron, formerly the Increment, is a British military unit tasked with conducting covert operations, paramilitary operations and others at the behest of the Director Special Forces and Chief of the Secret Intelligence Service.
+E Squadron, formerly the Increment, is a British special forces unit tasked with conducting covert operations, paramilitary operations and others at the behest of the Director Special Forces and Chief of the Secret Intelligence Service.
 Its members are selected from the United Kingdom Special Forces (UKSF), Defence Intelligence and are trained and tasked with carrying out operations in close contact with the Secret Intelligence Service (SIS), commonly known as MI6.

-Its name was publicly mentioned in an email sent out by the United Kingdom’s Ministry of Defence in 2021.
+Its name was publicly mentioned in an email sent out by the United Kingdom's Ministry of Defence in 2021.

-This article is a review of both SIS Paramilitary Operations and E Squadron, the unit drawn primarily from UKSF.

 Operations alongside the CIA

-E Squadron has been known to operate alongside and in conjunction with the U.S.' Central Intelligence Agency's (CIA's) Directorate of Operations' (DO) Special Activities Center's Special Operations Group's (SAC/SOG) Ground Branch.
+E Squadron has been known to operate in conjunction with the U.S. Central Intelligence Agency's Special Activities Division.